RomeroRyan/SWIFT-PasswordManagerApp/README.md

 - Currently, the GUI only seems to display properly on larger phones such as the iPhone 12 max

 ###### Section 1: Functionalities
-- generate(12): generate a password string of 12 characters and saves it onto the table.
+- **generate(12)**: generate a password string of 12 characters and saves it onto the table.
 Clicking on it will generate the password and instantly save it onto the table
-- generate(16): generate a password string of 16 characters and saves it onto the table Clicking on it will generate the password and instantly save it onto the table
+- **generate(16)**: generate a password string of 16 characters and saves it onto the table Clicking on it will generate the password and instantly save it onto the table
-- Submit: Upon clicking the submit button, the program takes the string in the textfield and saves it onto the table (even if the textfield is empty).
+- **Submit**: Upon clicking the submit button, the program takes the string in the textfield and saves it onto the table (even if the textfield is empty).
-- Remove: used to delete rows in the table.
+- **Remove**: used to delete rows in the table.
 Upon clicking it, table enters editing mode where user can click on the red circle,then delete, to remove *that* specific row.
 Use this to remove password you dont like or dont believe are strong.
 Click on the remove button again to exit editing mode

 ###### Section 2: Architecture & Design
 - this app was created using storyboard and methods in the view controller to program actions/logic